 Kelowna, BC V1W 3Z4

-Is there a fee to process my request?
+is there a fee to make a request?

 Formal FOI Request